 How do you bring your favorite people to life with fabric?

-In our book, fabric portrait artists and teachers, we show you how to create amazing, true-to-life portraits!
+In our book we show you how to create amazing, true-to-life portraits!
 “It’s All About the Face” was born when we realized there was little available instruction about how to quilt faces.
 Having taught the subject for years, we decided to collaborate.

 Capturing the essence of a subject is the goal.
 We have applied the rules of fine art to quilting faces.
 The book offers in-depth direction — even if you cannot draw, have never taken an art class or even a sewing class.

 Using large, full color, detailed images as examples, we lead the reader step by step through the process of:

 - Composing a portrait so it tells a story and WOWS the viewer

 - Using digital technology to reveal the values in every face

 - Quilting your masterpiece by following anatomical contours

 We offer tips about lighting, taking reference photos, and photographing your finished quilts.
 They make recommendations about needles, thread, surface design, and even how to please the judges!
 Finally, Phyllis, who is also a doctor, touches on ways to keep your hands healthy.